 Breakers are switches that automatically cut electric current when an overload or some other anomaly occurs.
 They prevent circuits from overheating, for instance because of a wiring problem or a defective appliance.
 To form a circuit, each breaker is linked by three wires to a series of outlets or electrical boxes.
 Some dedicated circuits have only a single outlet or electrical box—for example, the refrigerator and the water heater.
 Other circuits are wired to outlets with a ground fault circuit interrupter, such as bathroom outlets, to provide added protection against electricity-related accidents in the home.

-We might have heard a term called “National Grid”.
-Let’s say there’s a country which is divided into four regions NR (Northern Region), WR (Western region), SR (Southern Region) and ER (Eastern Region).
+SR (Southern Region) and ER (Eastern Region).
 Each regional grid is managed by an control center called Regional Load Dispatch Center (RLDC) and each state power system is controlled by a State Load Dispatch center (SLDC).
 System under SLDC has further been into Sub-Load Dispatch Centers (Sub-LDCs).

 National Load Dispatch Center (NLDC) coordinates the activities of all RLDCs.
 NLDC, RLDCs, SLDCs and Sub-LDCs have their own SCADA systems, integrated in a hierarchical structure.
 RLDC being at the top of hierarchy at regional level, coordinates the day-to-day operation of a region in consultation with SLDCs.